How to get permission to copy a creative work for which the right holder(s) cannot be found ie an orphan work.

 Apply for an orphan works licence

-To apply for a licence, complete the online application form.
+To apply for a licence, complete the Apply to license an orphan work online application form.

 If the licence is for a photograph or a still visual image, you will need to upload an image of it as part of the application process.